What is Gradual Release of Responsibility?

 How to Choose Daily Focus Lessons

-Since this blog concentrates more on READING as an example, I will explain my process for choosing Daily Focus Lessons for Reading Workshop (which follows a similar process for Writing lessons).
+Since this blog concentrates more on READING as an example, I will explain my process for choosing Daily Focus Lessons for Reading Workshop (following a similar process for Writing lessons).

 1. I make a list of what reading strategies and elements I want students to know by the end of the year.